 "Bottoms clears a path through what was always a wildly overgrown grove....The discoveries he makes along the way force us to rethink our understanding....Bottoms's book, written with enormous intelligence, dexterity, and passion, should be read by the current generation of radical theater makers...."

 ". . . the finest single volume on off-off-Broadway."

 —Stephen Petrus, New York History

-Honorable Mention for the Barnard Hewitt Award from the American Society for Theatre Research (ASTR)
+Honorable Mention for the Barnard Hewitt Prize, American Society for Theatre Research

 Choosing any of the above format options will take you to the appropriate e-retailer to complete your purchase.
 Pricing may vary by individual e-retailer.
 Please see e-retailer site for purchasing information.